MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 ### -DomainController

-Specifies which Active Directory domain controller to connect to, or the remote server on which an Active Directory snapshot browser is running.
+Specifies the name of the domain controller to connect to, or the remote server on which an AD Snapshot Browser is running.

 ```yaml
 Type: System.String